 A solar Saros cycle consists of about 70 solar eclipses over about 1200 years.

-At any one time, there are about 42 Saros cycles running at once, resulting in just over two eclipses a year.
+At any one time, there are about 42 Saros cycles running at once.

-Each Saros cycle begins with a tiny eclipse at the north or south pole and then each successive eclipse shifts slightly north or south towards the opposite pole, and is about 120 degrees west of the previous eclipse in the series.
+Each Saros cycle begins with a tiny eclipse at the north or south pole.
+Each successive eclipse shifts slightly north or south towards the opposite pole, and about 120 degrees west of the previous eclipse in the series.

 Because eclipses always occur in pairs (one lunar and one solar), each Saros cycle has a “partner” of the opposite type.

-• For example, the eclipse that occurred on April 30, 2022 was a partial solar eclipse belonging to Saros cycle #119 and the partner of solar Saros 119 is lunar Saros 112
+For example, the eclipse that occurred on February 17, 2026 was an annular solar eclipse belonging to Saros cycle #121.
+Its partner is lunar Saros cycle #114.

 Eclipses in Astrology